Access control in Azure Data Lake Storage Gen2

 Do I have to enable support for ACLs?

-No. Access control via ACLs is enabled for a Data Lake Storage Gen2 account as long as the Hierarchical Namespace (HNS) feature is turned ON.
+No. Access control via ACLs is enabled for a storage account as long as the Hierarchical Namespace (HNS) feature is turned ON.

 If HNS is turned OFF, the Azure RBAC authorization rules still apply.